-One can also add the internet to volatility inducing factors as extreme views, fake news, and simple or unfounded opinions can impact share pricing out of proportion.
-Market participants are trading stocks, not companies, at those points in time and the influences on the former can be extreme as they can decouple from the basics of long-term investing.
+One can also add the Internet to volatility-inducing factors, as extreme views, fake news and simple or unfounded opinions can disproportionately affect share pricing.
+Market participants are trading stocks, not companies, at those points in time, and the influences on the former can be extreme, as they can decouple from the basics of long-term investing.

-Remember, your goal is simple, buy low and sell high and not the other way around.
+Remember, your goal is simple: Buy low and sell high - not the other way around.
 Quelling one's emotions is now a basic requirement for today's investor.
 Also, don't be afraid to capitalize on extreme market moves, because fundamental or value investing does prevail over time.